Snapshot 1 — payout approval

 Uses live blockchain lookups to identify the recipient type and analyze transactions instead of relying only on static form checks.

-A short integration story is stronger than a wall of raw JSON: collect payout details, run the check, get one clear verdict, then approve, block, or escalate.
+A short integration story is stronger than a wall of raw JSON: collect payout details, run the control check, read the risk context, then approve, block, reverify, or test small.

-Network, asset, address, and memo or tag are collected before any transfer is approved.
+Network, asset, address, memo or tag, and route context are collected before a transfer is approved.

-The service compares expected vs provided details and runs a live destination lookup.
+The service compares expected vs provided details, runs a live destination lookup, and returns AI risk context.

-The result returns one public language standard: SAFE, BLOCK, REVERIFY, or TEST FIRST.
+The result returns one public language standard: SAFE_TO_SEND, DO_NOT_SEND, REVERIFY, or SEND_SMALL_AMOUNT, with decision confidence, risk level, and AI risk context.
 UNAVAILABLE stays a system fallback, not a green-light state.

-Approve the payout, stop it, re-confirm details, or ask for a small test transaction first.
+Approve the payout, stop it, re-confirm details, or ask for a small test transaction before size moves.

 Exchange-side verification still depends on direct partner integrations.
 Public chain checks and guided recovery are already live.